ossec/ossec-docs/docs/manual/rules-decoders/testing.rst

     **Alert to be generated.

-In addition to this information, you can run :ref:`ossec-logtest -f` to get full information on the rule path that the log is following:
+In addition to the information above, :ref:`ossec-logtest -f` can be used to follow the log through the rule path:

 .. code-block:: console